telerik/kendo-ui-core/README.md

 ## Using Kendo UI Core via the Kendo Static CDN

-You can also easily include Kendo UI Core into your site or application using the Kendo CDN:
+You can also easily include Kendo UI Core in your site or application by using the Kendo CDN:

 ```
 <link href="http://cdn.kendostatic.com/2014.2.716/styles/kendo.common.min.css" rel="stylesheet" />